Python

 about the author

-Sumer Pasha is a Digital Automation Engineer with Analogica India.
+Sumer Pasha is a Python Automation Engineer with Analogica India.
 He is a python developer and uses python to develop internal utilities for Analogica.